hyperledger/identus-cloud-agent/docs/decisions/20230516-hierarchical-deterministic-key-generation-algorithm.md

 ### Secure Storage

 Secure store implementation is a matter of another ADR.
-By now, the Hashicorp Vault is going to be used by the PRISM platform by default.
+By now, the Hashicorp Vault is going to be used by the Identus platform by default.

-### Backward Compatibility with the PRISM v1.x
+### Backward Compatibility with the PRISM v1.4

-The current decision doesn't have backward compatibility with the PRISM v1.x, but it can be mitigated by switching to the `unmanaged` way of key management for the DIDs created in v1.4 or by implementing the backward compatibility module in the PRISM v2.x
+The current decision doesn't have backward compatibility with the PRISM v1.4, but it can be mitigated by switching to the `unmanaged` way of key management for the DIDs created in v1.4 or by implementing the backward compatibility module in the Identus Platform

 ## Decision Drivers

-- Deterministic key derivation for the PRISM platform and in all components: Prism Agent (JVM), Identity Wallets (Android, iOS, Web)
+- Deterministic key derivation for the Identus Platform and in all components: Cloud Agent (JVM), Identity Wallets (Android, iOS, Web)
 - Possibility to use the same `seed` value for `crypto` and `identity` wallets.
 - Compliance with BIP32 specification
 - Key material migration between the wallets